zeospec/ZeoSpec/_posts/2020-09-18-when-what-why-zeospec.md

 layout: post
 title: When?
 What?
 Why?
 'ZeoSpec'
 date: 2020-09-18
-description: "Here is a Short story of how the username: ZeoSpec came into existance, what does it mean etc. Along with the memories of 'aruntejagod'"
+description: Here is a Short story of how the username - ZeoSpec came into existance, what does it mean etc. Along with the memories of aruntejagod.
 image: 1_why_when_what_zeospec.png
 tags: story
 footnotes: true